Previously Funded Projects

 Community Partners: Department for the Blind & Vision Impaired; Virginia Historical Society (VHS)

-VCU Partners: Learning Excellence Academics Program; Schools of Education and World Studies
+VCU Partners: Leadership for Empowerment and Abuse Prevention; Schools of Education and World Studies

 Over 500 objects in an exhibit at VHS highlight Virginia’s 16,000 year history in a visually stunning and richly textured manner.
 Yet, “The Story of Virginia” is not available for visually impaired visitors to explore and is limited to those who can travel to the museum.
 This project will scan, create and develop 3D printed replicas of Virginia’s heritage using unique items from VHS.
 These items will be made available for on-site “touch tours,” in-school teaching with accompanying lesson plans and available on a global level through publicly accessible digital models that can be studied through any internet browser and 3D printed on demand.